-Payroll processing is outsourced to Buzzacott.
-Changes are notified to them by the Head of Finance each month.
+Payroll processing is outsourced to Highland Payroll Services.
+Changes are notified to them by the Finance and Compliance Manager each month.
 The Head of Finance checks the accuracy of the payroll reports they send and updates the payroll monitoring spreadsheet.
 This spreadsheet monitors the total amount paid each month for all payroll relates costs (i.e. income tax, National Insurance contributions, student loans, pension contributions and childcare vouchers), explains any changes since the previous month, shows how payroll costs are split between donors and reconciles these costs to the accounting system.